ulbrichdennis/ulbrichdennis.github.io/_pages/other.md

 ## Teaching
 ---
-- Spring 2022:<br>
-Lecturer for undergraduate Mathematics (basics in linear algebra, stochastics and dynamical systems)
+I have some experience in lecturing undergraduate courses (basics in linear algebra, stochastics etc.).